-Sarat Kumar, a 14 years boy, studying in class VII, in the Upper Primary School in Jaladha, had no knowledge on disaster risk reduction and he was scared to talk to teachers and other elders.
+Sarat Kumar, a 14 Children demonstrating years boy, studying in their learning on First aid class VII, in the Upper Primary School in Jaladha, had no knowledge on disaster risk reduction and he was scared to talk to teachers and other elders.
 He never participated in any activity conducted in the school.
-But after the intervention of the organization he came to know about types
+But after the intervention of the organization he came to know about types of disasters, how to identify risk and safety places and how to prepare contingency map.
+He came to know about providing first aid techniques and also about the roles and responsibilities of task force groups.